KamilleModules/Ekom/doc/product-box/ekom-product-box-context.md

 In other words, it's the ensemble of arguments you need to pass to a function to return a unique product.

+The primary goal behind the **product box context** is to display prices relevant to the current user profile.
+Depending on different factors (is the user connected, what's her/his origin country, what's the current lang, what's her/his shipping country...), the taxes and the discounts might be slightly different, thus affecting the price.
+By extracting those variables in the **product box context**, ekom is able to display a price that always matches the user profile.

 It is composed of two elements: